apache/jackrabbit-oak/oak-run/README.md

-    --itemsToRead 1000     - Number of items to read --bgReaders 20         - Number of background readers --report false         - Whether to output intermediate results
+    --itemsToRead 1000     - Number of items to read --bgReaders 20         - Number of background readers --report false         - Whether to output intermediate results --csvFile <file>       - Optional csv file to report the benchmark results

 These options are passed to the test cases and repository fixtures that need them.
 For example the Wikipedia dump option is needed by the